wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 UIAccessibility.post(notification: .layoutChanged, argument: snackBarView)
 ```

 This notifies VoiceOver that a new view, `snackBarView`, has appeared and it should _select_ it.
-VoiceOver will then read its `accessibilityLabel`.
+VoiceOver will then read its derived `accessibilityLabel`.

 Once the element disappears, we should send another notification but with a `nil` argument.
 This makes VoiceOver immediately select a different element on the screen.